 The 3 Best Football Academies in Europe for producing Top 5 European League Players

 Manchester United FC

-Third is England’s most successful team, Manchester United.
-Going through a sticky patch in the league since Alex Fergusron retirement, United are still prominent in the transfer market and youth development.
+The third is England’s most successful team, Manchester United.
+Going through a sticky patch in the league since Alex Ferguson retirement, United are still prominent in the transfer market and youth development.

 The Red Devils first team has 6 club trained players and a massive 28 academy players in Europe’s elite leagues.
 This adds up to 34 academy graduates.

 Notable graduates are Paul Pogba, Danny Welbeck and Ryan Shawcross.